technikhil314/angular-components/projects/angular-datetimerangepicker/README.md

 [//]: <> (start placeholder for auto-badger)

 ## About this package
 Date and time range picker for Angular v6 and above.
 <br/>
 It is a fully responsive date and time range picker with or without bootstrap.css.
-See <a href="#responsive-css">responsive section </a> below for more details.
 <br/>
 The purpose of this project is to remove dependencies on bootstrap, jquery etc.
 <br/>
 No offence here.
-These are good libraries but with modern frameworks they add more footprint which is good to get rid of unless you don;t see any other alternative
+These are good libraries but with modern frameworks they add more footprint hampering the performance

 ## Announcements